Esoterical/voron_canbus/mainboard_flashing.md

 where the --dfuse-address is the _Internal Flash_ and the -d is the USB Device ID is the that you grabbed from the `sudo dfu-util -l` command.

-If the result shows an "Error during download get_status" or something, but above it it still has "File downloaded successfullY" then it still flashed OK and you can ignore that error.
+If the result shows an "Error during download get_status" or something, but above it it still has "File downloaded successfully" then it still flashed OK and you can ignore that error.

 ![image](https://user-images.githubusercontent.com/124253477/225469341-46f3478a-aa96-4378-8d73-96faa90d561c.png)